moosylog/exchange_collectors/README.md

 In order to authenticate to an Exchange API requires a valid API Key and a secret are required to access the private endpoints.

 Many APIs require a signature during authentication that is calculated based on an algorithm like SHA.
-This is a collection of Google App Script (GAS) functions for Signed / Private Requests to request a balance.
+On this pageyou find a collection of Google App Script (GAS) functions for Signed / Private Requests to several exchanges.

 These sample code snippets authenticate to the API and will list your balance.